gomorpheus/morpheus-cli/README.md

 ### ruby code

-If you want to interface with your Morpheus appliance via ruby directly, you can use [Morpheus::APIClient](https://github.com/gomorpheus/morpheus-cli/wiki/APIClient) or [Morpheus::Terminal](https://github.com/gomorpheus/morpheus-cli/wiki/Terminal).
+If you are interested in interfacing with the Morpheus appliance in ruby directly, you can use [Morpheus::APIClient](https://github.com/gomorpheus/morpheus-cli/wiki/APIClient) or [Morpheus::Terminal](https://github.com/gomorpheus/morpheus-cli/wiki/Terminal).

 For more detailed usage information, visit the [Morpheus CLI Wiki](https://github.com/gomorpheus/morpheus-cli/wiki).